 Nuisance Odor: Quality of Life Issue

 So as not to bother neighbors, odor must be contained.
 This can be difficult for facilities where waste is not sorted quickly enough.
 Keeping the processing quick and consistent along with an ongoing odor alleviation plan are key to maintaining quality of life for surrounding areas.
 Whether it’s solid, water or green waste, odor quickly becomes a problem when waste heats up or wind changes direction and odor molecules waft to surrounding areas.
 Compliance with nuisance odor abatement can mean the difference with neighbor relations.

 Summer Heat Can Cause Problems

 Odor can quickly become a problem for wastewater plants, lagoons, reclamation and sewage sludge drying beds or any facility where the waste sits long enough and essentially cooks–becoming even more of a concern in hot Summer months.
-Whether it’s solid, water or green waste, when waste heats up or wind changes direction, problems quickly escalate as odor molecules drift unobstructed to surrounding areas.
+Problems quickly escalate as odor molecules drift unobstructed to surrounding areas.
 Dry or drought conditions, heat spikes and higher temperature trends in North America make for ripe conditions at waste treatment facilities.

 Consistent and Ongoing Action Plan